TheMatjaz/EmFieldSensor/README.md

 into digital format through sampling and quantization.
 Then with a simple integral, it computes the amplitude of each passed semiperiod of the signal.

+The code is very basic, without adhering to any coding standards as it was only used for an exam.